Simple Title (2)

 For the Property

-• Legal description
+• The property’s legal description

 These requirements cannot be waived—noncompliance may lead to penalties.